-Plus, the Chase Sapphire Reserve® card costs $550 every year.
-So you really need to decide whether its terms make it worthwhile for you, metal aside.
-Let’s go through Reserve’s perks other than a cool design to help you make the right call.… read full answer
+It is worth noting that the Chase Sapphire Reserve card’s annual fee is $550.
+So, you really need to decide whether its terms make it worthwhile for you, metal aside.
+Let’s go through Chase Sapphire Reserve’s perks to help you make the right call.… read full answer

-Here’s why to get the Chase Sapphire Reserve metal card:
+Here’s why you should get the Chase Sapphire Reserve card:

-Earn a total of 10 points per $1 spent on hotels and car rentals booked through Chase, a total of 10 points per $1 spent on prepaid restaurant reservations or takeout orders made through Chase, a total of 5 points per $1 spent on flights purchased through Chase, 3 points per $1 spent on all other travel and dining purchases, and 1 point per $1 on all other purchases
+Ongoing rewards: With this card, you can earn a total of 10 points per $1 spent on hotels and car rentals booked through Chase, a total of 10 points per $1 spent on prepaid restaurant reservations or takeout orders made through Chase, a total of 5 points per $1 spent on flights purchased through Chase, 3 points per $1 spent on all other travel and dining purchases, and 1 point per $1 on all other purchases.

-You don’t have to do anything special to get the Chase Sapphire Reserve® metal card once you’re approved.
-But whether you should apply in the first place depends on how much you travel.
-It’s mostly frequent flyers who will get enough value out of the Chase rewards program to make the $550 worth it.
+Keep in mind that you shouldn’t apply for the Chase Sapphire Reserve card just because it’s made of metal.
+Whether you should apply for the Chase Sapphire Reserve depends on how much you travel.
+That’s because frequent flyers will get enough value out of the Chase Sapphire Reserve perks to make the card’s annual fee worth it.
 If that’s the case for you, the metal card is just the icing on the cake.

-You can only customize two credit cards issued by Chase: the Disney Rewards Credit Card and the Disney Premier Credit Card.
-There are 11 Disney and Star Wars Chase credit card designs to choose from, including Darth Vader, Mickey & Pals, Tinkerbell and Chewbacca.
+There are only a couple of Chase co-branded credit cards that offer several designs to choose from.
 You can choose your design when applying or when requesting a free replacement card.
-You can change designs as often as you’d like by making the request online or calling Chase customer service at (800) 300-8575.
+You can change designs as often as you’d like by making the request online or by calling Chase customer service at (800) 300-8575.

-There’s no difference in rates, fees or the way you use the metal card vs. the plastic one.
-But naturally, the metal one feels a bit more prestigious.
-Metal credit cards are typically the cards with the highest annual fees and the best benefits.
+Naturally, the metal cards feel a bit more prestigious.
+It’s worth noting, though, that metal credit cards are typically the cards with the highest annual fees and the best benefits.
 That being said, don’t worry too much about what your credit card is made of.
-It’s just a tool for making purchases, and its terms are what really matter.
+It’s just a tool for making purchases, and its terms are what really matter.… read full answer